jkempf42/kube-volttron/gateway-node/README.md

 Go up to the menu bar in the upper right hand corner and click on *Charts*.
 This will bring up a display where you can configure charts of data to display.
-Click on *Add Charts* button and the *Add Chart* dialog should come up.
+Click on the *Add Charts* button and the *Add Chart* dialog should come up.
 Click on the *Topics* pulldown list.
 You should see a pulldown list of variables you can display (*OutsideAirTemperature1*, etc.).
 If you'd like to display a chart, select the variable, then select the chart type in the *Chart Type* pulldown.